tri2820/basil/chapters/01_introduction.typ

 This has led to many organizations turning to _collaboration platforms_ as a lightweight and user-friendly approach to solving the data silos problem.

 == Background

-Collaboration platforms bring together a suite of tools—such as messaging apps, project management tools, wikis, meeting schedulers, and CRMs—into a unified space.
+Collaboration platforms bring together a suite of tools—such as messaging apps, project management tools, wikis, meeting schedulers, and CRMs—into a unified space @Manko.
 This integration makes it easier for teams to share and access the data they need without navigating multiple systems or encountering fragmentation.

 Many collaboration platforms, in order to cover a wide range of business use cases, invite third-party developers to build and integrate their applications into the platform.
-However, due to the difficulty of implementing a properly secure sandbox system, these platforms often resort to restricting third-party app functionalities instead.
+However, due to high security requirements @7975779 and the difficulty of implementing a robust sandbox system, these platforms often resort to restricting third-party app functionalities instead.
 As a result, these apps typically store core logic and data outside the platform, have limited control over the platform's user interface (UI), and require developers to learn niche, platform-specific frameworks.

 Thus, these apps neither extend the platform's functionalities in a meaningful way nor are they easy to develop.